ccanyanwu/SINGLE_USER_DATABRICKS/README.md

 4. Deploy VPC and Subnets
 5. Deploy Monitoring tools any of your choice
 6. build out the infrastructure with any CICD tools like Jenkins circleCI etc
-8. have a source code repository
+8. have a source code repository.